š Tjoskar's Blog

 Set up the frame

 I used a picture frame from IKEA and cut the mat a bit so it would fit.
-Unfortunately I was a bit eager and cut it freehand so it ended up a little crooked.
-Iām planning to 3D print a custom passepartout on this model.

 Then I drilled three holes: two for the buttons and one for an LED.
 I soldered everything together and then connected it all.